docker/docs/content/guides/use-case/genai-video-bot/_index.md

    ![Asking a question to the Dockerbot](images/bot.webp)

-   As you can see in the previous image, the Dockerbot answers the question and provides links to the video with timestamps, which may contain more information about the answer.
+   In this example, the Dockerbot answers the question and provides links to the video with timestamps, which may contain more information about the answer.